daveythacher/LED_Matrix_RP2040/README.md

 As the LED current is reduced the require forward voltage is also reduced.
 This allows for the overall voltage of the LED power rail to be less.
 Down to around 3.3V.
 When lowering the peak power consumption this is generally provided for free.
 However to clarification purposes it is mentioned explictly.
 Note this does not apply to average power consumption.

 However this can lead to problems for color temperature.
 This can be done two ways.
 The first is to change the LED driver resistor to be a reflection of the required current limit.
 The other is to program the software current gain to be a reflection of the required current limit.
 If this is not done the red LED is generally brighter than it is supposed to be.

+There is way to do this in software with gamma curve but it reduces color depth significantly.

 ### Color Depth